 - While capital programs are growing in the City, there is also an increased emphasis on mitigating traffic and transit disruption resulting from City-led construction projects. - To reduce traffic and transit disruption, ECS has amended contract terms and conditions to extend construction working hours beyond the traditional 7:00 am start to 7:00 pm finish, where it makes sense to do so and there is agreement of the local Councillor.
-By working longer hours, ECS is able to reduce overall project schedules. - To ensure appropriate inspection oversight during the extended contractor work hours, ECS created 11 temporary, seasonal inspection positions to support delivery of the capital program using extended construction work hours. - To permanently continue this approach, the 2016 Operating Budget would require an additional 11 seasonal inspection positions (at an annual cost of \$1.095 million to be funded from the capital program). - The additional positions and related funding are not included in the ECS 2016 Operating Budget, however they are included for Council's consideration as part of new/enhanced requests referred to the Budget process to be distributed for Budget Committee's consideration in the 2016 Budget process.
+By working longer hours, ECS is able to reduce overall project schedules. - To ensure appropriate inspection oversight during the extended contractor work hours, ECS created 11 temporary, seasonal inspection positions to support delivery of the capital program using extended construction work hours. - To permanently continue this approach, the 2016 Operating Budget would require 11 permanent seasonal inspection positions (at an annual cost of \$1.095 million to be funded from the Transportation and Toronto Water capital programs). - The additional positions and related funding were not included in the ECS 2016 Operating Budget, however they were included for Council's consideration as part of new/enhanced requests referred to the Budget process to be distributed for Budget Committee's consideration in the 2016 Budget process. - Council approved the additional 11 positions as part of EX12.2 2016 Capital and Operating Budgets on February 17, 2016.